edennegussie/CRL-front/README.md

 ## AI USAGE
 - used Cursor AI for pair programming and ChatGPT for coding assistance and bug resolution.
+- it allowed for quick development, as time was of the essence.

+## 🎨 Design Features

+- **Soothing Color Palette**: Blue and green gradient design intended to sooth page visitors.
+- **Modern UI**: Clean, professional interface
+- **Accessibility**: WCAG compliant design
+- **Responsive Layout**: Works on all device sizes

 ## 🛠️ Technologies Used